About Our Worship

 The origin of the word “worship” is the Old English "weorthscipe," which means “worthiness, acknowledgment of worth.”
 That is what we do when we gather on Sunday mornings—we remind ourselves of what matters most in life.
 Worship creates connections within, among, and beyond us, helping us find meaning and live with wisdom and compassion.
 Our services combine words of beauty, inspiration and challenge and opportunities for reflection, meditation, and celebration.

-Our Sunday worship services begin at 10:30 a.m. with the ringing of our temple bell and a musical prelude.
+Through September 9th our Sunday worship services begin at 10:30 a.m. with the ringing of our temple bell and a musical prelude; beginning September 16th we will have two services: 9 and 11 a.m.
 Elements of a typical worship service include:

 - words of welcome